Updated: Oct 24, 2022

-I had two classes where we discussed using websites as a means to keep in touch with students and parents when we are teaching.
+I had two classes where we discussed using websites to keep in touch with students and parents while teaching.
 My advisor and professor, Dr. Marcia Hoover, also emphasized that we could use websites to show our work in an organized space.
 She even has her current students do this for a final project.
-Here are ones that she recommended that I also find user-friendly.
-These website builders offer templates that make it easy to navigate and edit sections.
+Here are the ones that she recommended that I also find user-friendly.
+These website builders offer templates that make navigating and editing sections easy.
 However, there is an option to build from scratch to customize it EXACTLY how you want it.
 Ultimately, I decided to use Wix.
 I had previously used it to create an online resource file for another class and was familiar with it.

 2. Brainstorm What You Want to Include

-When I was deciding what to display, I wrote down some general ideas on paper.
-From there, I skimmed all the files I had on my computer or in my class binders, then categorized them.
+When deciding what to display, I wrote down some general ideas on paper.
+I skimmed all my files on my computer or in my class binders, then categorized them.
 This might look a little messy, but it’s supposed to!
 This is the part where you want to get your thoughts on paper.
-Also, keep in mind, this is NOT set in stone.
+Also, keep in mind that this is NOT set in stone.
 You can add or remove it as you feel necessary while building the website.

 START BUILDING YOUR WEBSITE

-I am not going to sugar coat it; this is very time-consuming!
+I am not going to sugarcoat it; this is very time-consuming!
 However, this is the fun part!
-You get to tailor your website to showcase not only your work but your personality.
+You get to tailor your website to showcase your work and your personality.
 Here are some tips that I discovered while building this portfolio.